debunking skincare hacks 3

 In addition, I’ll advise you to always have tea tree oil with you, even in vacation.
 This will help if you have sudden breakouts.
 And it’s quite cheap, so it’s alright if you have a tight budget.

-Skincare hack #2: Lemon Juice for Skin Brightening
+Skincare hacks #2: Lemon Juice for Skin Brightening

 What’s the main claim?